 Buying a new SIM card

 It’s very easy to top up your mobile if you have a Spanish credit or debit card.
-You can simply go to any cashpoint and credit your phone (you need to know your mobile phone number).
+You can simply go to any cashpoint and credit your phone.

 Otherwise you can top up your mobile easily in any of the Tabac shops; buy pre-paid cards from newsagents, Tabacs, supermarkets and petrol stations; or go to any mobile phone shop for your network.
 You always need to know your mobile number to top up.

 Mobile voip is simply being able to make internet calls directly from your mobile phone.
-To do this you need to use an "over-ride provider" by dialling an access number, or to have a voip application on your mobile device.
-In both cases you can save yourself a significant amount of money by bypassing your standard mobile call provider (such as Vodafone or Movistar) and accessing a voip network.
+To do this you need to use an "over-ride provider" by dialling an access number, or to have an app on your mobile device.

 Even if you have an older model mobile phone, you can still make internet calls directly from your mobile.
 There are many over-ride telecom services which give you local numbers or access numbers to dial in order to access their network.

-If you want to find an override provider, take a look at GetDialing.com.
-It's a directory and review site of telecom providers worldwide.
-Search for a cheap phone service in the country where you are living, or use one of the services that operates worldwide: www.getdialing.com
+If you want to find an override provider, take a look at getdialing.com.
+It's a directory and review site of telecom providers worldwide: www.getdialing.com.

 My recommendations are: